Can't decide between AeroPress and pour over coffee makers? You're not alone.

 Coffee aficionados will tell you that the only way to get the best flavor from your coffee is to grind it just before you brew it.
-But is pre-ground coffee really that bad?
-Pre-ground coffee is great for pour over.
-It’s just as good as freshly ground coffee.
+But are pre-ground beans really that bad?
+Pre-ground is great for pour over and it’s just as good as freshly ground coffee.

 The average coffee grounds used in the pour-over method of brewing is higher than those used in the espresso method.